Appearance & Reality > The Lord Jesus Christ > Strong and weak

 If we want to be truly strong, to be able to face all situations with courage, we must have hope in God in the context of loving Him and being faithful to Him.

-I would like to go on to a very important aspect that can help us to appreciate how we can become strong in the Lord of a stable nature.
+I would like to go on to a very important aspect that can help us to appreciate how we can become spiritually strong and stable in the Lord.

 One interpretation is that it refers to the comprehension of God’s love, since verse 17 talks about being rooted and grounded in love, and verse 19 talks about knowing the love of Christ.